 Interest on the Bonds is not exempt from present State of Illinois income taxes.
 Ownership of the Bonds may result in other state and local tax consequences to certain taxpayers.
-Co-Bond Counsel express no opinion regarding any such collateral consequences arising with respect to the Bonds.
+Bond Counsel expresses no opinion regarding any such collateral consequences arising with respect to the Bonds.
 Prospective purchasers of the Bonds should consult their tax advisors regarding the applicability of any such state and local taxes.